AnasXbouali/anasxbouali.github.io/index.md

 Before that, from September 2023 to August 2024, I was a Temporary Lecturer and Research Assistant (ATER) at Avignon Université.

 Prior to that, from October 2020 to November 2023, I completed my PhD at Avignon Université.
-My research, supervised by Térence Bayen and [Loïc Bourdin](https://www.unilim.fr/pages_perso/loic.bourdin/), focused on the derivation of necessary optimality conditions for hybrid optimal control problems ([manuscript available here](https://theses.hal.science/tel-04335766v1)).
+My research, supervised by Térence Bayen and [Loïc Bourdin](https://www.unilim.fr/pages_perso/loic.bourdin/), focused on the derivation of necessary optimality conditions for hybrid optimal control problems and the development of adapted numerical schemes ([manuscript available here](https://theses.hal.science/tel-04335766v1)).

 ---

 ## 🧠 Research Interests

-- Optimal Control Theory
+- Hybrid Optimal Control Theory
-- Pontryagin's Maximum Principle
-- Heterogeneous Dynamics
-- Loss Control Regions & Non-Permanent Control
+- Nonsmooth Analysis and Loss Control Regions
-- Mathematical Modeling
 - Epidemiology
-- Dynamical Systems
+- Nonlinear Observer Design and State Estimation
+- Numerical Analysis and Scientific Computing
 - Numerical Optimization

 ## 📢 News